TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 ```

-For the polishing exercise today we require the assembly from Flye to be present in a specific directory.
+For the polishing exercise today we require the assembly from Flye to be present in a predefined directory.
 You can make sure that this file is present by running the `ls` command:

 ```bash
 ls -lh $SCRATCH/prok/results/flye/assembly.fasta
 #> -rw-rw-r-- 1 cako nobody 233M Mar 22 15:16 /mnt/SCRATCH/cako/prok/results/flye/assembly.fasta
 ```

-If see that your file either does not exist, or does not have a size comparable to around 233M (Megabytes) that is shown in the output above, you can copy the assembly file we made for you in the demo directory using the following command:
+If you see that your file either does not exist or does not have a size comparable to around 233M (megabytes) which is exemplified in the ls output above, you can copy the assembly file we made for you in the demo directory using the following command:

 ```bash